-Your source for everything...everything...has long sold and bought textbooks.
+Amazon: your source for everything...everything...has long sold, bought and rented textbooks.
 Current students with a valid .edu email address are eligible to receive a free six-month trial of Amazon Student, which includes free two-day shipping, exclusive deals, and thousands of streaming video titles.

 It takes some coordinating, but if your friends are organized it's possible to share textbooks and split the cost.
 This also works well with study groups.
 Just make sure everyone kicks in their fair share before you put cash on the line.